overview

 AllTrails is an app catered towards those looking for outdoor adventures.
 By showing you the nearest hikes and trails depending on your location, there’s a fun activity waiting for you at all times.
 This project adds on a new feature to the current interface, ensuring safer exploration through the addition of hazardous identification markers.
+This was an academic project for an interaction design course.

 Before deciding what feature to implement, I surfaced information about the app’s goals, its current interface, and what current users felt about it through in-app reviews.
 Fortunately, I was able to conduct interviews with a handful of friends who are avid hikers and frequently use the app.